 Hospital Care Assurance Program (HCAP)

-A state and federal program maintained by the Ohio Department of Medicaid, which assists hospitals that have a disproportionately high share of uncompensated care costs for services to indigent and uninsured Ohioans.
+A state and federal program administered by the Ohio Department of Medicaid, which provides funding to hospitals that have a disproportionately high share of uncompensated care costs for services to indigent and uninsured Ohioans.
 Part of the program offers Ohioans with family incomes at or below 100% of the current Federal Poverty Guidelines, and who are ineligible for Medicaid, help with unpaid hospital bills.

 Audit Report on Ohio 2011 Medicaid DSH Program Released